lckubicek/Numerical-Methods-Algorithms/False Position/README.md

 # False Position

-## This function uses the false position approximation method to approximate the zero of a function.
-The function must be entered as:
+## This function uses the false position approximation method to approximate the zero of a function
-## func = @(variable) function of variable

 ## Inputs:
 ### func - the function being evaluated